darklex55/COVID19-EDA/README.md

-# COVID19-EDA
+# COVID-19 Exploratory Data :warning:nalysis
-An exploratory data analysis to analyse data about the soon-to-be COVID-19 pandemic
+An exploratory data analysis on data found online about the soon-to-be COVID-19 pandemic.